basticks02/synchronize-vt/README.md

 ### Technical Challenge #1 - Patient+Physician Notification System
 - **Problem:** Notifying stakeholders about updates to patient profiles and appointments.
 - **Solution:** Use websockets to send real-time notifications for changes.
 Created an algorithm in the backend to enhance notifications.
 This includes handling cases where users are offline or have turned off notifications.
-- **On this PR:** Revisit notifications by implementing a confirmation modal for turning off notifications for patients (on the physician's end), rendered based on certain conditions:
   - If a patient:
     - is an elder/infant
     - has appointments in the next 3 days